-Common Chives (Allium schoenoprasum) is a hardy, bulbous-rooted, perennial plant, indigenous to France and Great Britain.
-The leaves, which are produced in tufts, are seven or eight inches in length, erect and cylindrical, or awl-shaped.
-The bulbs are white, oval, and of small size; usually measuring about half an inch in diameter.
-The flower-stalk rises to the height of the leaves, and produces, at its extremity, a globular group of purplish, barren flowers.
+Common Chives (Allium schoenoprasum) is a hardy, bulbous-rooted, perennial plant indigenous to France and Great Britain.
+The leaves, produced in tufts, are seven or eight inches long, erect and cylindrical, or awl-shaped.
+The bulbs are white, oval, and of small size, usually measuring about half an inch in diameter.
+The flower stalk rises to the height of the leaves and produces, at its extremity, a globular group of purplish, barren flowers.

 Uses